marlond18/EMDD.KtExpressions/README.md

 `<PackageReference Include="EMDD.KtExpressions" Version="*.*.*" />`

 ## Motivation
 - Yeah basically, I needed some mathematical expression implementations for my masters thesis in civil engineering which requires the manipulation of piecewise function.
-I was unable to find one that fits needs so I had to build it from scratch.
+I was unable to find one that fits my needs so I had to build one from scratch.

 ## Usage